Fool-Proof 500 Rule Prime Rib

 Notes

-If you have a guest who wants their slice of prime rib a little more done than medium-rare, slide their slice into a skillet of simmering broth or au jus for a few seconds.
+2. If you have a guest who wants their slice of prime rib a little more done than medium-rare, slide their slice into a skillet of simmering broth or au jus for a few seconds to easily cook their slice just a bit longer.

 Nutrition